 - If you did not specify a payment term, the payment term is 30 days.

 Large companies must pay the invoice to SMEs or self-employed professionals (zzp’ers) within 30 days.

 It depends on the number of employees, the annual revenue, and the balance sheet if your company is considered an SME or a large company.

 There are legal payment terms for contracts between companies and governments.
 Governments must pay the invoice within 30 days of receiving it.
 This period can only be extended to 60 days in extraordinary circumstances.
 The central government in the Netherlands uses the General Government Terms and Conditions.

 When your customer fails to pay

 Did you deliver goods or services and has your customer not paid your invoice in time or not at all?
-You are allowed to:
+You have the right to:

 - charge a standard fee for collection costs of €40

-- charge a reasonable compensation for expenses incurred, such as legal fees of collection costs;
+- charge a reasonable compensation for expenses incurred, such as legal fees or collection costs

 Collection costs are the costs you incur as a creditor in order to collect a money claim, if your debtor fails to pay this claim of his own accord.
 The fee is a percentage of the bill.
 If your debtor is a company (B2B), you can deviate from this in an agreement.
 Statutory regulations will apply if there is no agreement.

 Statutory interest for commercial transactions applies to deliveries to companies and to the government.
 In case of deliveries to consumers, the statutory interest rate for non-commercial transactions applies.
 The Dutch central bank (De Nederlandsche Bank, DNB) publishes several interest rates, among others the current statutory interest rates.